openregister/openregister-java/doc/arch/adf-006-register-serialization-format.md

 #### Notes

-- add-item must appear before the corresponding append-entry
+- *add-item* must appear before the corresponding *append-entry*

 ### append-entry

 #### arguments

-- a timestamp in UTC in ISO 8601 format
+- a timestamp in UTC in RFC 3339 format with the UTC offset of 00:00 represented by *Z*
-- the hash of the corresponding Entry prepended with *sha-256*
+- the hash of the corresponding Item prepended with *sha-256:*
+- the *key* of the corresponding Item, being the mandatory field in the Item having the same name as the Register itself

 Example

-    append-entry[tab]2016-11-07T16:26:21Z[tab]sha-256:100171bf018db8598080d8d930040989d3ef788e7bc00def8ca083d25a0f40e5
+    append-entry[tab]2016-11-07T16:26:21Z[tab]sha-256:100171bf018db8598080d8d930040989d3ef788e7bc00def8ca083d25a0f40e5[tab]5T8EXT7N

 #### Notes

-- The reference can an Item that already exists in the register or one in the RSF.
+- The reference can be to an Item that already exists in the register or one in the RSF.
 - The entry number is inferred by the order that *append-entry* commands appear.
-- If  *append-entry* does not reference an earlier *add-item* or *Item* in the register then the RSF should be rejected.
+- If  *append-entry* does not reference an earlier *add-item* or Item in the register then the RSF should be rejected.

 ### assert-root-hash

 #### arguments

-- the root hash of the register prepended with *sha-256*
+- the root hash of the register prepended with *sha-256:*

 Example